ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 # Internationalization Considerations
-This protcol is designed for machine to machine communications
+This protocol is designed for machine to machine communications

 {backmatter}